volcano-sh/website/content/en/docs/user_guide_how_to_use_scheduling_gates_queue_admission.md

 ## Solution

-This feature uses Kubernetes [`schedulingGates`](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/) to hold pods until the queue has capacity and while gated, pods are invisible to autoscalers.
-The gate is removed only after the queue capacity check passes, meaning, if the pod then can't schedule due to missing nodes, it gets marked `Unschedulable` legitimately, and autoscalers can respond correctly.
+This feature uses Kubernetes [`schedulingGates`](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/) to hold pods until the queue has capacity.
+While gated, pods are invisible to autoscalers.
+The gate is removed only after the queue capacity check passes and if the pod then cannot be scheduled due to missing nodes, it is marked as Unschedulable, allowing autoscalers to respond correctly.

 ## Prerequisites